AH 120: Medical Terminology

 Introduces students to entry-level Personal Care Attendant skills.
 Students will be taught how to assist patients and families with non-medically directed personal care and home management activities.
 It will prepare students to seek entry-level Personal Care Attendant employment.AH NC021: Personal Care Attendant II: Dementia and End-of-Life Care

 This course focuses on dementia and end-of-life care.
 Students will be given in-depth information on types and causes of dementia and principles of end-of-life care.
 Topics will include potential causes and successful strategies to deal with communication difficulties and problem behaviors, as well as activities that lead to successful caregiving focused on quality of life.
-End-of-Life topics will include advanced planning, practical and emotional issues related to death and dying, and community resources for the support of families and caregivers.AH NC030: Restorative Nurse Aide Training - Basic Skills
+End-of-Life topics will include advanced planning, practical and emotional issues related to death and dying, and community resources for the support of families and caregivers.AH NC030: Restorative Nurse Assistant Training - Introduction

 Course Advisories: Must have current active CNA license, TB clearance and health care provider CPR.

-Prepares licensed CNAs (Certified Nurse Assistants) to assist patients/residents in maintaining or promoting independence in the areas of mobility, range of motion, and in the performance of activities of daily living.
-This course is the first in a two-part series leading to a SBCC Noncredit Educational Programs Certificate of Completion for Restorative Nurse Aides.AH NC031: Restorative Nurse Aide Training - Advanced Skills
+Prepares licensed CNAs (Certified Nurse Assistants) to assist patients/residents in maintaining or promoting independence in the areas of mobility, range of motion, and the performance of activities of daily living.
+This course is the first in a two-part series leading to a SBCC Noncredit Educational Programs Certificate of Completion for Restorative Nurse Assistants.AH NC031: Restorative Nurse Assistant Training - Advanced